Ask us a question or join our mailing list

 To apply for a postgraduate research programme, you will need to submit your application and supporting documents online.

-If you are proposing your own research topic, you will need to submit a research proposal.
+When you apply for an MRes, you will need to submit a research proposal.
 It’s a key part of your application, so take your time.
 Your potential supervisors will use it to decide if your research is something they can support.

 Your proposal should be a clear and concise summary of your research.
 It generally consists of an outline of your proposed research project, including your main research questions and the methods you intend to use.